This article was first published on 22 September 2020 and has been updated with the latest information.

-2020 has been an exceptionally tough year for businesses.
-It’s no surprise that many companies may be struggling and looking for ways to cut costs to stay afloat during the downturn.
+As many businesses struggle with the effects of COVID-19 and the new normal trends it has brought about, It’s no surprise that they could be looking for ways to cut costs to stay afloat during the downturn.

 There are two main ways that businesses are closed down in Singapore – by striking off the name of your company from the Register or winding up your business – and you need to do it the right way.